-This handout is intended to be used by individuals and teams to analyze their team culture based on the 5 Cultural pitfalls When you assume that another person understands and in How To Succeed With Continuous Improvement by Joakim perceives a situation, event, etc. in the same manner as you Ahlström. do.
-This fails to account the way facts are perceived vary by individuals, each individual has their own reality.
+This handout is intended to be used by individuals and teams to analyze their team culture based on the 5 Cultural pitfalls in How To Succeed With Continuous Improvement by Joakim Ahlström.

-THE LOW-HANGING FRUIT TRAP 1
+1 THE LOW-HANGING FRUIT TRAP

-Common during the first phase of CI journey, because the is easy to attain and be a quick and sure win for the te While randomly picking the low hanging fruit may provide team with some results it does not build the capacity of team or allow for systemic habits for improvement.
+Common during the first phase of CI journey, because the fruit is easy to attain and be a quick and sure win for the team.
+While randomly picking the low hanging fruit may provide your team with some results it does not build the capacity of the team or allow for systemic habits for improvement.